Azure/missionlz/docs/deployment-guide-walkthrough.md

 If necessary, the deployment of a Mission Landing Zone can be deleted with these steps:

-1. Delete the 4 default resource groups; Hub, Identity, Shared Services, and Operations.
+1. Delete the 4 default resource groups: Hub, Identity, Shared Services, and Operations.
 Delete any add-on tier resource groups that were added in addition to MLZ-Core.
-2. Delete the diagnostic settings deployed at the subscription level.
+2. Delete the diagnostic setting for the Activity Log deployed at the subscription level.
 3. If Microsoft Defender for Cloud was deployed (parameter `deployDefender=true` was used) then remove subscription-level policy assignments and downgrade the Microsoft Defender for Cloud pricing tiers.

-> NOTE: If you deploy and delete Mission Landing Zone in the same subscription multiple times without deleting the subscription-level diagnostic settings, the sixth deployment will fail.
-Azure has a limit of five diagnostic settings per subscription.
-The error will be similar to this: `"The limit of 5 diagnostic settings was reached."`

 To delete the diagnostic settings from the Azure Portal: choose the subscription blade, then Activity log in the left panel.
 At the top of the Activity log screen click the Diagnostics settings button.
 From there you can click the Edit setting link and delete the diagnostic setting.